Tiki Rock

 A Tropical Format in a Financial District Setting

-Boston's Financial District has never been the obvious address for escapist bar programming.
-The neighbourhood runs on proximity to the waterfront, quick service windows, and rooms that flex between the after-work crowd and weekend visitors drawn toward the Seaport.
+Tiki Rock is a restaurant in Boston's Financial District, serving Polynesian-Asian Fusion Gastropub fare at 2 Broad St. The neighbourhood runs on proximity to the waterfront, quick service windows, and rooms that flex between the after-work crowd and weekend visitors drawn toward the Seaport.
 Into that mix, Tiki Rock at 2 Broad St offers something the surrounding blocks largely do not: a tropical-themed cocktail bar operating in a city where themed concepts have historically been outnumbered by either serious craft programs or Irish pub formats.

 The tiki format itself carries a specific lineage in American bar culture.
 It emerged in the 1930s as a theatrical response to Prohibition's end, built around rum-heavy punches, elaborate garnishes, and communal vessels that encouraged groups rather than solitary drinkers.
 That tradition never disappeared so much as it cycled through periods of ironic revival and genuine enthusiasm.
 Boston's cocktail scene, which has tilted toward stripped-back technical programs at venues like 311 Omakase's neighbourhood and the more composed bars surrounding the waterfront, leaves the theatrical end of the spectrum relatively open.
 Tiki Rock operates in that gap.